celestiaorg/docs/docs/nodes/instantiate-testnet.md

 sidebar_label: Create a Celestia testnet
 ---

-# Celestia app network instantiation guide
+# celestia-app network instantiation guide

 This guide is for helping instantiate a new testnetwork and following the correct steps to do so with Celestia-App.
 You should only follow this guide